-As noted in Section 3.1 in the Water System Master Plan, the City's groundwater wells are along the west side of the City in line with the State Park boundary, See Attachment D for locations of the wells.
-The City has 8 wells drilled with approval of potentially 16 wells in the well field area.
-Eight wells are implemented within the system with pumping equipment.
+As noted in Section 3.1 in the Water System Master Plan, the City's groundwater wells are along the west side of the City in line with the State Park boundary, See Attachment C for locations of the wells.
+There are 8 drilled wells implemented within the system with pumping equipment with a total of 14 permitted.
 (Chris R. Hyatt, RG, LHG,) The most likely disruption of water supply would be the wellheads being destroyed or inaccessible.
 This would likely occur during a subsidence or tsunami event.
 Inundation from salt water may also damage a well or make the source water unpotable.
-Shown in Figure 2-5 is the typical above ground features of a well including well head, valve vault, and electrical control panel.
+Shown in Figure 2-6 is the typical above ground features of a well including well head, valve vault, and